Hister is configured via a YAML file. The config file is searched in the following order:

 tab_history | Switch to the History tab (view recent searches) |

-tab_rules | Switch to the Rules tab (manage blacklist/priority/alias rules) |
+tab_rules | Switch to the Rules tab (manage skip/priority/versioning rules and aliases) |

 tab_add | Switch to the Add tab (manually add URLs to index) |